BBC Sports Personality of the Year 2018 – Winner Odds

 Commonly known as Newcastle United‘s shirt sponsor, Fun88 has been one of the most popular bookies in the UK in recent times.
 The site features numerous sporting markets to bet on and has attractive odds for all punters.
 There might not be a promo offer, but Fun88 features a few great specials which you should definitely take a look at.

-Down the list, Mo Farah has odds of 28/1, while Kane’s Tottenham colleague Dele Alli stands at 30/1.
-The unlikeliest winner of this year’s BBC Sports Personality of the Year award is Bianca Warden with odds of 80/1.
+Down the list, Sir Mo Farah has odds of 80/1 just like Ronnie O’Sullivan.
+The unlikeliest winner of this year’s BBC Sports Personality of the Year award is Johanna Konta with odds of 125/1.

 Originally from Africa, SportPesa has impressed English punters after arriving in the UK.
 The site features a load of sports you can bet on include some rare ones such as Gaelic hurling.
 SportPesa’s odds are quite competitive in today’s market and the variety of special promotions is what sets SportPesa apart from the rest of the bookies.

-No surprises for the favourite for this year’s BBC Sports Personality of the Year award – Harry Kane is again the heavy favourite in front of Anthony Joshua (8/5 vs. 2/1).
-Yarnold is third on the list at 9/1 before McIlroy with 11/1 and former Wimbledon champion Andy Murray with odds of 14/1.
+No surprises for the favourite for this year’s BBC Sports Personality of the Year award – Harry Kane is again the heavy favourite in front of Anthony Joshua (2/3 vs. 3/1).
+There’s a surprise on the third spot where Jordan Pickford is given odds of 9/1, before cyclist Chris Froome with 11/1.
+Next comes the best British Formula One driver Lewis Hamilton with odds of 16/1 and Tommy Fleetwood at 20/1.
+Lizzy Yarnold is right behind the golfer with odds of 22/1.